Naccyde/linux-module-template/README.md

 ### About
 This project is under the GNU GPLv2 License.
 See COPYING.

-For any suggestion, you can contact quentin at naccyde dot eu.
+For any suggestion, you can contact `quentin at naccyde dot eu`.

 Main repository is available on [my personnal Gitlab](http://git.naccyde.eu/naccyde/linux-module-template)